angular-experts-io/modern-angular-workshop/exercise-component/README.md

 12. Now we have to update the `product-item.component.html` to display the `averagePrice` as signal instead of plain property
 13. Let's validate that everything works as expected in the running app

 The `computed` signals are the best way to create derived state in Angular.
-We should always use them instead of plain properties, especially when the derived state is based on other signals as it's a future-proof way to write components which will make it easier to embrace signals based components once they are released.
+We should always use them instead of plain properties, especially when the derived state is based on other signals, so that it updates automatically when those signals change.

 ## TODO 4 - Basic interaction